linusg/rpi-backlight/docs/usage.rst

 ---------------------------------

 #.
 Make sure you've :ref:`installed <installation>` the library correctly.
 #.
-Run Python as root (see the note at the end of this page) and import
+Run Python as root (see the note at the end of this section) and import
    ``rpi_backlight``::

     >>> import rpi_backlight as bl